xpipe-io/xpipe-io.github.io/blog/introduction.md

 skipping any required login process, such as password prompts, as it is automatically handled by X-Pipe.
 Most popular terminals are supported out of the box, but you are also able to add any custom terminal open command by yourself.
+Furthermore, you are also able to create desktop shortcuts that can launch the connection in a terminal.

 #### Proxy via relays